jsingh-pb10/personal_site/docs/Projects/hexeract.md

 Hexeract is a fully systematic cloud based trading application.
-It encompass:
+It encompasses:

     1) Data pipelines and websockets for high-frequency data
     2) Efficent data storage
     3) Extract - transform - load of data into signal generator
     4) A buy/sell signal generator
-    5  Portfolio optimizer
+    5)  Portfolio optimizer
     6) Risk management